gpuopenanalytics/remote-docker-plugin/README.md

 # Remote Docker Plugin

+## No longer maintained

+This plugin is no longer maintained.

+## Description

 This a Jenkins plugin for delegating builds into a docker container on Jenkins agents.

 The plugin also features first-class support for [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) exposing the most common configuration options.
 This plugin makes it easy to allocate GPU devices using the 'executor' device visibility option.